lindseymoore/timely-cos333-project/README.md

 # Timely: A COS333 Project

 Timely is a homework and productivity manager.
+It can be accessed by Princeton students at https://timely-hw.herokuapp.com/.

 Created by: Mariah Crawford, David Lipman, Lindsey Moore, and Jorge Zreik